stepanenko/javascript-info/Matrix/11_class_prototype.md

 The prototype itself can have its own prototype, forming a prototype chain.
 This chain allows for property and method lookups to traverse up through parent objects until reaching `Object.prototype`, which is the root of all objects in JavaScript.

 ## `Object.create(proto)`
+Use `Object.create()` for creating objects with specific prototypes:
 ```js
 const personPrototype = {
     greet() {